ocornut/imgui/README.md

 ![screenshot of sample code alongside its output with ImGui](https://raw.githubusercontent.com/wiki/ocornut/imgui/web/code_sample_01.png)

 ImGui outputs vertex buffers and simple command-lists that you can render in your application.
+The number of draw calls and state changes is typically very small.
 Because it doesn't know or touch graphics state directly, you can call ImGui commands anywhere in your code (e.g. in the middle of a running algorithm, or in the middle of your own rendering process).
 Refer to the sample applications in the examples/ folder for instructions on how to integrate ImGui with your existing codebase.

 ImGui allows you create elaborate tools as well as very short-lived ones.
 On the extreme side of short-liveness: using the Edit&Continue feature of modern compilers you can add a few widgets to tweaks variables while your application is running, and remove the code a minute later!
 ImGui is not just for tweaking values.
 You can use it to trace a running algorithm by just emitting text commands.
 You can use it along with your own reflection data to browse your dataset live.
 You can use it to expose the internals of a subsystem in your engine, to create a logger, an inspection tool, a profiler, a debugger, etc.